-Liquidity rules direct banks to hold a certain stock of liquid assets.
-Under the Liquidity Coverage Ratio (LCR) requirement, banks must hold sufficient high quality liquid assets to survive a 30-day period of stress in funding markets.
+The liquidity rules require banks to hold a certain stock of liquid assets.
+Under the Liquidity Coverage Ratio (LCR) requirement, banks must hold sufficient high quality liquid assets to survive a 30-day period of financial market stress.
 For a more detailed description of the liquidity regulation, see Norges Bank's 2014 Financial Stability Report.

-The LCR requirement was finalised in the EU in 2014 and implementation in the EU began in October 2015.
-The new requirement is in the process of being introduced in the EEA.
-In November 2015, the Ministry of Finance approved new Norwegian liquidity requirements harmonised with the new EU liquidity regulations.
-(See Press release from the Ministry of Finance, 25 November 2015 (in Norwegian only).)
+The LCR requirement was finalised in the EU in 2014 and is now also finalised in Norway.
+The Norwegian liquidity requirements harmonise with the EU liquidity regulations.
+(See Press release from the Ministry of Finance, 25 November 2015 (in Norwegian only). and the 2017 Financial Stability Report, Norges Bank).

 The Net Stable Funding Ratio (NSFR) requirement proposed by the EU requires that banks fund illiquid assets with stable funding.
 The requirement is intended to make banks' funding structure more robust.
-Loans to customers and encumbered assets are examples of illiquid assets.
+Retails loans are an example of illiquid assets.
 Stable funding includes Tier 1 capital, bonds with long residual maturity and several types of customer deposit.
-The requirement will be introduced two years after final approval.
+The requirement will be introduced in the EU two years after final approval.